 An alternative to a section 21 notice is a section 8 notice.
 This notice will allow you to obtain a possession order AND a County Court Judgment for any rent arrears (if there are any).
-A section 8 notice expires after 2 weeks and you can then issue a claim, so it can be a quicker process, but there are some drawbacks in comparison to the section 21 procedure.
+The timing and validity of section 8 notices has been altered and significantly extended as a result of the coronavirus pandemic.
+S 8 notices are now required to be for 6 months with some limited exceptions including where rent arrears are over 6 months, in which case, they expire after 4 weeks.
+After it has expired you can issue a claim, and so it can be a quicker process, but there are some drawbacks in comparison to the section 21 procedure.

 A section 8 notice is a fault based notice.
 You are the landlord, the tenant is the tenant but you are saying that you are entitled to possession of the property (and for the AST to come to an end) because of something the tenant hasn’t done.
 Usually this type of notice will be issued because the tenant hasn’t paid rent, but other breaches of the AST can also be considered and covered in a section 8 notice.